Blocklists and Link Reputation

 2. If you have a specific sending IP, enter only the IPv4 address.

-3. If the domain is only a tracking or landing-page domain, use the actual mail-sending domain or IP instead.
+3. If your domain is only a tracking or landing-page domain, use the actual mail-sending domain or IP instead.

-4. Run the check again after cleaning the input.
+4. Run the check again after you clean the input.

 > A blocklist is usually a symptom.
-Fix the cause before asking for delisting or moving to another email delivery service.
+Fix the cause before you ask for delisting or move to another email delivery service.

 Related resources: